DalilaSalamani/MLFastSim_Documentation/docs/ML_Model/training.md

 ![](/img/ML_Model/Training/Meta_learning_Siw_SciPb_Pb_e-/AdaptationVsTradTraining.png)

-#### Fast adaptation with a real calorimeter geometry
+#### Fast adaptation with a realistic calorimeter geometry

 The second test of MetaHEP capabilities is done on the SiW FCC-ee detector, which is very different from the other three detectors considered so far.
 As it is a detector with realistic layout, it is much more complicated, and more importantly further from the detectors that were used in the training.
+Detectors used for training were cylinders, while FCC-ee SiW detectors uses flat sensors distributed on octagon in the transverse cross section.
 For the adaptation to this fourth detector, the weights of the model are first initialized with the meta-knowledge and the adaptation step is tested every 10 steps up to 2000 adaptation steps.
 Compared to the idealised PbWO4 calorimeter, the number of adaptation steps to get a very good agreement with the full simulation is almost 3 times higher.
 The main origin of this difference is justified by the fact that it is a more complex geometry, and further from the detectors used for training, therefore more steps are needed.
 In fact, the figures below show that with 1000 steps of adaptation the model is able to well reproduce the longitudinal and the lateral profiles.

 ![](/img/ML_Model/Training/Meta_learning_FCC-ee/FCC-ee_Long_E64_A90_1000.png)
 ![](/img/ML_Model/Training/Meta_learning_FCC-ee/FCC-ee_LatPro_E64_A90_1000.png)